 Inevitably, whether it is in the first five years post diagnosis or delayed for a longer time, heart failure leads to death.
 Education of both patient and family regarding the expected or anticipated course of this illness is a must.
 Final treatment options, advanced care directives and all planning that is necessary for this outcome must be discussed and completed before the individual becomes too ill to participate in decision making.

 Only recently have hospice services expanded to include those who are dying of heart failure.
-Originally hospice care was developed for those who were in the final stages of terminal cancer, but now care has been expanded to include the relief of symptoms other than pain.
+Originally, hospice care was developed for those who were in the final stages of terminal cancer, but now care has been expanded to include the relief of symptoms other than pain.
 This was a wise and caring decision and hospice workers are to be commended for the difficult task they assume.
-Family members of heart failure clients agree that it is not pain that is the symptom most burdensome to the end-stage heart failure sufferer, but rather breathlessness.
+Family members of heart failure clients agree that it is not the pain that is the symptom most burdensome to the end-stage heart failure sufferer, but rather breathlessness.
 Therefore compassionate care may require the frequent administration of intravenous diuretics, the use of supplemental oxygen, and in some instances, the infusion of positive inotropic agents to provide symptom respite rather than the use of potent analgesics (Nainggolan, 2007) (Barclay, 2008).

 Heart failure is exactly that.
 The process in which the overburdened, taxed beyond repair core of the circulatory system struggles to hang on as long as possible before succumbing to the inevitable final collapse.
-The resulting fluid buildup, congestion and accompanying stagnation of life processes is reflected in the descriptive name of Congestive Heart Failure that we are so familiar with.
+The resulting fluid buildup, congestion and accompanying stagnation of life processes are reflected in the descriptive name of Congestive Heart Failure that we are so familiar with.
 Currently, there is no cure for a failing heart.
-Medications, good nutrition, support systems, therapies and procedures can slow the disease progression and provide varying degrees of symptom relief, yet what is truly needed is a new heart to take over the burdens of the failing one.
+Medications, good nutrition, support systems, therapies, and procedures can slow the disease progression and provide varying degrees of symptom relief, yet what is truly needed is a new heart to take over the burdens of the failing one.

 Science and medicine are working on that.
 From heart transplants to total artificial hearts, repairing parts of the existing failing heart, and by finding ways to mechanically assist the heart in failure to function better are all real world, here today, kind of things.
 New drugs, new surgeries, new hope for a better quality of life and a longer fuller life-span are the goals of today's medical therapies.
 Together with all encompassing, at times drastic life style changes, the person with heart failure has more to look forward to than wasting away and waiting for death.
 It is our job, all of us in the healthcare field, to be part of the fight against heart failure by early recognition and management of this difficult condition.
 Together, using all of our skills, we can make a difference in the effort to control one of the biggest killers of our time: heart failure.